vdchuyen/openwrt-traffic-emulator/README.md

 ### How to setup

 * On openwrt shell: install uhttpd, tc and kernel module: kmod-sched-core
+* opkg update, opkg install tc uhttpd kmod-sched-core
-* Clone repo and migrate traffic, reset to /www/cgi-bin
+* Clone repo and move traffic, reset to /www/cgi-bin

 ### Todo